BorgwardtLab/fMRI_Cubical_Persistence/README.md

 for this, but did *not* discuss them in the paper so far for space reasons.

+Please note that some of the plots might appear 'flipped' (with respect to the y-axis); this only affects the visualisation, but not the interpretation.

 ## Age prediction experiment

 To run the calculations, call the `predict_age.py` script on different